Spine Surgeons conducting a Atlantoaxial Instability procedure

 Cervical Disc Extrusion:

 cervical disc extrusionCervical disc extrusion is a medical condition.
 Basically, it is characterized by the herniation or protrusion of the gel-like center of an intervertebral spine disc.
 This extrusion can lead to compression of nearby spinal nerves or the spinal cord itself.
 Clearly, it will cause neck pain, arm pain, numbness, tingling, and weakness.
-Also, the impact of cervical disc extrusion on a person’s quality of life can be significant.
+Also, the impact of this condition on a person’s quality of life can be significant.
 As a result, it will affect a persons ability to perform daily activities, work, and engage in recreational pursuits.
 As a consequence, severe cases may even lead to neurological deficits or loss of mobility if left untreated.

 Causes of cervical disc extrusion may include degenerative changes in the spine associated with aging.
 As an example, causes consist of disc degeneration, disc herniation, or osteoarthritis.
 Also, traumatic injuries, such as falls or motor vehicle accidents, can also contribute to disc extrusion.
 For instance it can occur by causing sudden forceful movements that damage the spinal discs.